 This Guide provides instructions on various steps to take to ensure compliance of the NIH Public Access Policy.
-To learn more about the overall Policy, please take a look at the NIH Public Access Policy Guide.

-In this guide you will find:
+Among many things, you will find:

 For non-competing continuation grant awards with a start date of July 1, 2013 or beyond:

 1) NIH will delay processing of an award if publications arising from it are not in compliance with the NIH public access policy.

-Please see NOT-OD-12-160 for more details.
+Please see the following NIH notices for more details: